War crimes trials in Soviet Estonia: The verdict

 The accused Mere, Gerrets and Viik actively participated in crimes and mass killings that were perpetrated by the Nazi invaders on the territory of the Estonian SSR.
-In accordance with the Fascist racial theory, the Sicherheitspolizei and Sicherheitsdienst were instructed to exterminate the Jews and Gypsies.
+In accordance with Fascist racial theory, the Sicherheitspolizei and Sicherheitsdienst were instructed to exterminate the Jews and Gypsies.
 For that end in August–September 1941 Mere and his collaborators set up a death camp at Jägala, 30 km from Tallinn.
 Mere put Aleksander Laak in charge of the camp; Ralf Gerrets was appointed his deputy.
 On 5 September 1942 a train with approximately 1,500 Czechoslovak citizens arrived to the Raasiku railway station.
 Mere, Laak and Gerrets personally selected who of them should be executed and who should be moved to the Jägala death camp.
 More than 1,000 people, mostly children, the old, and the infirm, were translocated to a wasteland at Kalevi-Liiva where they were monstrously executed in a special pit.
 In mid-September the second troop train with 1,500 prisoners arrived to the railway station from Germany.
 Mere, Laak, and Gerrets selected another thousand victims that were condemned by them to extermination.
 This group of prisoners, which included nursing women and their new-born babies, were transported to Kalevi-Liiva where they were killed.
 In March 1943 the personnel of the Kalevi-Liiva camp executed about fifty Gypsies, half of which were under 5 years of age.
 Also were executed 60 Gypsy children of school age...